-In accordance with the Admissions Appeals Code, the academy has established an appeals procedure.
+In accordance with the Admissions Appeals Code, the academy have established an appeals procedure.
 Applicants who haven't been offered a place at the school / academy, may appeal against the decision to an independent appeals panel.
-Parents wishing to exercise this right should write to the Clerk to Governors, St Francis Catholic and Church of England Primary Academy, Newport Road, Ventnor Isle of Wight, PO38 1BQ.
-All appeals must be received with 20 days of the receipt of the letter refusing a place to be heard on time.
+Parents wishing to exercise this right should write to the Clerk to Governors, St Blasius Shanklin Church of England Primary Academy, Albert Road, Shanklin, Isle of Wight PO37 7LY care of the academy address.
+All appeals must be received within 20 days of the receipt of the letter refusing a place to be heard on time.
 [Please note that places in infant classes are restricted to 30 under the infant class size regulations].

-Apply for a place in September 2023
+Apply for a place in September 2024

-To apply for a place for September 2023, the parent must complete the Common Application Form (CAF) available from the home local authority (the authority in whose area the child resides), for those resident in the local area this is the Isle of Wight.
+To apply for a place for September 2024, the parent must complete the Common Application Form (CAF) available from the home local authority (the authority in whose area the child resides), for those resident in the local area this is the Isle of Wight.
 The Local Authority operates a Co-ordinated Admissions Scheme which processes all main round (ordinary) admissions applications.
 You must complete a Local Authority Form available from the Isle of Wight website.